knpwrs/dotfiles/README.md

 ## Structure

 Everything starting with `.` in `home` is linked to `$HOME/$file`.
-Old links are overridden / updated.
-The install script does not delete dead links (try `rm -- *(-@D)` for that). `lib` contains any files which should not necessarily be linked to in `$HOME`. `settings` contains configuration for various terminal emulators. `vendor` contains external submodules.
+Old links are overridden / updated and dead links are deleted. `lib` contains any files which should not necessarily be linked to in `$HOME`. `settings` contains configuration for various terminal emulators. `vendor` contains external submodules.

 ## Inspiration / Influence